Easel Incorporated Costume Accessories

 Overall view of the front of the bonnet.

-A view of the inside of the bonnet showing the cotton lining and the haircomb the helps to keep the bonnet from sliding backwards of the head.
+A view of the inside of the bonnet showing the cotton lining and the haircomb that helps to keep the bonnet from sliding backwards off the head.

 This bonnet started out as a 1960's bucket hat and was remodelled for a funeral scene in "Hell On Wheels" in 2014.